-For people who are already coming to me for psychotherapy services, I offer a 30% discounted rate on my professional advocacy services as part of the comprehensive care plan we develop together.
+For people who are already coming to me for psychotherapy services, I offer a discounted rate on my professional advocacy services where appropriate depending on the comprehensive care plan we develop together.

-From August 2017, my full rates for stand-alone professional advocacy services (for people who are not coming to me for psychotherapy services) are:
+From 1 July 2019, my GST-inclusive full rates for stand-alone professional advocacy services (for people who are not coming to me for psychotherapy services) are:

-- $50 AUD per advocacy phone call up to 30 minutes in duration
+- $75 AUD per advocacy phone call or videoconference up to 30 minutes

-- $60 AUD per advocacy meeting up to 30 minutes in duration (plus travel expenses)
+- $85 AUD per advocacy meeting in person up to 30 minutes (plus travel time and expenses)

-- $100 AUD per advocacy meeting 31 to 60 minutes in duration (plus travel expenses)
+- $150 AUD per advocacy meeting in person 31 to 60 minutes (plus travel time and expenses)